cecileane/computingtools/pages/notes0927.md

 - large data files: if can be obtained from outside archive
 - binary files: document where they were obtained or how to recompile
 - pdf and figures: document how they can be reproduced
+- MS Word documents: they are not plain text files

 We can tell git to ignore files that we do not want to track.